ibrahimjml/Laravel-tailwind-blog/README.md

 - **Delete Comments/Replies:** Users can delete their own comments and replies.

 #### Post Sorting and Searching and pagination
-- **Sort Posts:** User can sort posts by latest, oldest, and most liked.
+- **Sort Posts:** User can sort posts by latest, oldest, most liked, and trending hashtags.
 - **Search Functionality:** implemented scout driver,users can search for posts using keywords.
 - **Pagination:** User can paginate between post pages.